tESS RENÉ

 Ultimately, this isn’t about perfect calm.
 It’s about being in your body enough to ride the wave.

 Finally remember: It’s not failure if you still feel strong emotions after grounding.
 The “win” is that you stayed with yourself instead of abandoning yourself.
+Reframing in this way creates a sense of peace and new JOY in yourself!

 Practice 1: Orient to the Room